OpenArabicPE/journal_al-muqtabas/notes-boilerplate.md

 # sticky headers

 It would be nice to make headers sticky once, they reach the top of the page.
-As the [Google developer blog](https://developers.google.com/web/updates/2012/08/Stick-your-landings-position-sticky-lands-in-WebKit) noted, this can be done in modern browsers with CSS3 only and has been implemented:
+As the [Google developer blog](https://developers.google.com/web/updates/2012/08/Stick-your-landings-position-sticky-lands-in-WebKit) noted, this can be done in modern browsers with CSS3 only and is gradually implemented:

 ~~~{.css}
 .sticky {